 This biased reporting practice is most acute when a white victim is female.
 Crime news stories that become major media events almost always feature an attractive white female as the victim.
 Nicole Brown Simpson is the quintessential example of this phenomenon.
 It is hard to think of a recent, high-profile case that did not follow this pattern.

-The biased news reporting practice of selectively covering missing person cases involving young, white females is known as “missing white woman syndrome” (MWWS).
+The biased news reporting practice of selectively covering missing person cases involving young, white females is known as “missing white woman syndrome.”

 Unbalanced reporting by the news media sends a message that white victims, particularly females, are more important and deserve more consideration than racial minority victims.
 The biased pattern of news reporting holds true for serial murder victims just as it does for solo victims.

-The news media are far more likely to cover serial homicide cases involving white, female victims than serial murder cases involving racial minority victims.
-Ted Bundy and Gary Ridgway, who both killed young, white women and had tremendous coverage of their crimes by the news media, provide powerful examples of this.
+Ted Bundy and Gary Ridgway, who both killed young, white women, and had tremendous coverage of their crimes by the news media, are powerful examples of this.

 As previously explained, white, male serial killers normally target young white women to be their victims.
 The myth that all serial killers are white is promoted and perpetuated by the news media when they selectively cover serial homicide cases involving young, white female victims, which they almost always do.